-Hope and Resurrection Secondary School (HRSS) is located in the village of Atiaba in Lakes, South Sudan, in northeast Africa.
+Hope and Resurrection Secondary School (HRSS) is located in the village of Atiaba in Lakes State, South Sudan, in northeast Africa.
 In Atiaba, there is no electricity, running water, or other municipal services.
-Even so, many families moved to Atiaba after the opening of HRSS to give their children a chance to receive an education.
+Even so, many families moved to Atiaba after the opening of Hope and Resurrection Secondary School to give their children a chance to receive an education.

 Most families are cattle keepers and practice subsistence farming.
 The area's literacy rate is estimated to be approximately 8%.
 Many girls in the community are married off by the age of 15 and are never able to attend school.

-The village chief, Mangar Marial Benyok, is the uncle of Maker Mabor Marial, and designated the land for the school.
+One of the village chiefs, Mangar Marial Benyok, who is the uncle of Maker Mabor Marial, gifted the land for the school.
 He is willing to give more should the school campus continue to expand, as the Atiaba community takes pride and a degree of ownership in HRSS.